Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show utility associations/README.md

 2. Add a `FeatureLayer` to the map for every `UtilityNetworkSource` of type `edge` or `junction`.
 3. Create a `GraphicsOverlay` for the utility associations.
 4. When the sample is opened and every time the viewpoint changes, do the following steps.
-5. Get the extent of the map view's target geometry by using `MapView.currentViewpoint(kind:)`.
+5. Get the extent of the map view's target geometry by using `MapView.onViewpointChanged(kind:)`.
 6. Get the associations that are within the current extent using `UtilityNetwork.associations(forExtent:)`.
-7. Get the `UtilityAssociationType` for each association.
+7. Get the `UtilityAssociation.Kind` for each association.
 8. Create a `Graphic` using the `Geometry` property of the association and a preferred symbol.
 9. Add the graphic to the graphics overlay.